 Politicians should too.
-But far too many anti-choice extremists at all levels of government continue to propose laws that restrict a woman’s ability to access safe and legal abortion.
+But far too many anti-choice extremists at all levels of government continue to propose laws that restrict a woman’s ability to access an abortion.

 Anti-choice legislators at the state and national levels have passed laws that limit a woman’s access to abortion care by banning federal and state funding for the procedure in most cases, prohibiting insurance coverage for abortion care, and placing unnecessary, harmful restrictions on health-care clinics.

 A woman’s access to abortion shouldn’t depend on her ZIP code, her health insurance or how much is in her bank account.
 Every woman should have the autonomy to make decisions about her body and her life.

 Anti-choice politicians have enacted laws that prohibit insurers from including abortion coverage in their health plans, preventing many women from using health insurance to cover abortion care.
 Without insurance coverage, women are forced to bear the cost entirely on their own, despite having paid for health insurance—and for low-income women, this may put the procedure financially out of reach.

 Such state laws may:

 - Prohibit abortion coverage in the state’s entire private insurance market.

 - Prohibit abortion coverage in insurance plans that participate in the health-care exchanges set up by the Affordable Care Act.

 - Prohibit abortion coverage for public employees in the state.